 CodeGrade Filesystem, enabling teachers to access and assess all submissions locally and do all grading from within your favourite editor without any overhead.

 Customizability, making it easy to taylor CodeGrade to your course and way of teaching.

 State of the art automatic grading “CodeGrade AutoTest”, easily create and run autograding scripts within CodeGrade that seamlessly work together with inline feedback and rubrics.

 Integration with Canvas¶

 All functionalities are bundled in one complete environment for programming education, that integrates with Canvas.
-We use the LTI protocol to securely communicate and synchronize CodeGrade with Canvas.
+We use the LTI protocol to securely communicate and synchronise CodeGrade with Canvas.
 Most likely, CodeGrade has already been correctly integrated with Canvas by your system administrator, please contact us if not.

 CodeGrade accounts are automatically created and linked to current Canvas accounts.
 CodeGrade can be accessed both from within Canvas, showing a more narrow version of CodeGrade in a container on Canvas, or from the CodeGrade standalone website: <your-institution>.codegra.de.
 There is no difference between these two, and opening the standalone website via Canvas using the “New tab” button allows you to be automatically logged in.